-These Quorn mince enchiladas are spiced for flavour as well as gentle heat, with soft tortilla wraps, a flavour-packed tomato sauce, and a blanket of bubbling cheese to top this perfect vegetarian Mexican meal.
+These vegetarian enchiladas are spiced for flavour and gentle heat, with soft flour tortilla wraps, a flavour-packed tomato sauce, and a blanket of bubbling cheese to top this perfect meat-free Mexican meal.

 It's incredibly easy to make and there are no jarred sauces or packet spice mixes required.